donapieppo/libnss-ato/README.md

 test_user:x:1000:1000:Test User:/home/test:/bin/bash
 ```

-Only the first line of the file `/etc/libnss-ato.conf` is parsed.
+Only the first line of the file `/etc/libnss-ato.conf` is parsed and the
+uid number (1000 in this example) must be the one of a real user in the system.

 Here an example of the system file `/etc/nsswitch.conf` to make use of libnss-ato: